rnjhnd/java-design-patterns-portfolio/01-solid-design-principles/order-management-system/README.md

 ![image](https://github.com/user-attachments/assets/e2d22dfc-e584-43a8-822b-7b5291cc0ccd)

 The following diagram illustrates:
-- The architecture of the SOLID-Based Order Processing System
+- The architecture of the Order Processing System
 - Relationships between the core components:
   - The `Order`, `InvoiceGenerator`, and `EmailNotifier` interfaces
   - Concrete implementations: `OrderProcessor`, `InvoiceService`, `EmailService`
   - The `OrderManager` orchestrator that depends on abstractions
   - The main application class `OrderTest`
-- How SOLID principles are applied in this project
+- How the SOLID design principles are applied in this project

 ## 🚀 Features